Skip to main content

 Processors are responsible for processes behind data transformation and data flow between your objects.
 You can add a processor using the Add Processor button.

-In the popup that appears, you can select which object you want to choose as a processor.
+In the popup that appears, you can optionally select which object you want to choose as a processor.
 You can also narrow down the options using filters or a searchbox.

 Auto-match columns